robsonoduarte/cordova/scala-push-notification/README.md

 Push Notification using Scala
 ---------------------------------
-In this simple example we used the [OneSignal](https://onesignal.com/) Cross Platform Push Notification Delivery.
+In this simple example the [OneSignal](https://onesignal.com/) was used as the platform push notification delivery.
-For receive the notification, we used the hybrid mobile App developed with [Apache Cordova](http://cordova.apache.org/) you can see the example we used [here](https://github.com/robsonoduarte/learn-cordova/tree/master/push-notification).
+[Here](https://github.com/robsonoduarte/learn-cordova/tree/master/push-notification) is the hybrid mobile App developed with [Apache Cordova](http://cordova.apache.org/) to test the messages received.
 For more information how you can use the OneSignal API, watch [this video](https://www.youtube.com/watch?v=_jexwbrSFpY&feature=youtu.be).

 > The [scalaj-http](https://github.com/scalaj/scalaj-http) was used to Post the message in OneSignal API.